Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ```c
 void MAX7219_send(uint8_t reg, uint8_t dat)
 ```
-Sends a byte to the selected register.
+Sends a byte to the selected register

 - _reg_: MAX7219 register to write in
 - _dat_: data to be written in the register

-Note: This function is used also for writing symbols in the _NODECODE_ mode, in that case the _dat_ value must define wich segments must be turned on.
+This function is used also for writing symbols in the _NODECODE_ mode, in that case the _dat_ value must define wich segments must be turned on.
 Example:
 _MAX7219_send(8,SEGA|SEGB|SEGF|SEGG|SEGE|SEGC)_ => writes the A letter on the 8th digit (the most-left digit) by turning all segments but segment d and comma/point.

 ---